HamidMolareza/AsyncSocket/README.md

 # Asynchronous Client Socket Example

-The following example program creates a **client** that connects to a server.
+The following example is a **client** program that connects to a server.
-The client is built with an **asynchronous** socket, so execution of the client application is not suspended while the server returns a response.
+The client is an **asynchronous** socket, so execution of the client is not suspended while the server returns a response.
-The application sends a string to the server and then displays the string returned by the server on the console.
+The program sends a string to the server and then displays string returned by the server.

 # Reference
 This source is based on the Microsoft site example.
 Microsoft example is written based on the old IAsyncResult pattern.